- Throw away your poinsettia! Give it up and buy another one next Christmas!

 - Prune boxwoods, hollies and other evergreen shrubs this month or early April.

 - This is the month for the seasonal color change-outs!
-Don’t forget to fertilize with blooming plant food at planting with Ferti-Lome Premium Bedding Plant Food.
+Don’t forget to fertilize with blooming plant food at planting with Ferti-Lome Premium Bedding Plant Food and use BR 61 during the growing season for sensational blooming!
 For more tips, read our blog post!

 - Go through your sprinkler system and make necessary adjustments.

-- When your lawn has broken dormancy, fertilize lawns and landscape areas with slow-release Nitrogen fertilizer such as Bonide Phase One with Fertilizer.
+- When your lawn has broken dormancy, fertilize lawns and landscape areas with slow-release Nitrogen fertilizer such as Good Earth brand Weed & Grass Preventer.

-- Water in Bonide Annual Tree & Shrub, a 12 month insect preventer on plant materials with pest problems such as azaleas.
+- Water in Systemic Insect Control soil drench, a 12 month insect preventer on plant materials with pest problems such as azaleas.

 - You can plant more vegetables now; even some of the warm season ones like tomatoes and peppers.